-(a) Pursuant to Part 3, Division 10, Accident Reporting and Investigation of the Workers Compensation Act, all accidents shall be investigated jointly by at least one (1) representative designated by the BCGEU and one (1) management representative.
+(a) Pursuant to Part 3, Division 10, Accident Reporting and Investigation of the Workers Compensation Act, all accidents shall be investigated jointly by one management representative and, if they are reasonably available, one designated representative appointed by the BCGEU, where appropriate.
+All investigations should include persons knowledgeable about the type of work involved.